alenakhineika/get-random-image/README.md

 # Get Random Image

-The `Get Random Image` project is an AWS serverless application that fetches random images using [Unsplash random image API](https://unsplash.com/documentation#get-a-random-photo) and returns a `base64` string instead of a JSON response object.
+The `Get Random Image` project is an AWS serverless application that fetches random images using [Unsplash random image API](https://unsplash.com/documentation#get-a-random-photo) and returns a binary image instead of a JSON response object.

 ## Install